chromium/chromium/docs/ui/animation_builder/animation_builder.md

 ### API Reference

 Currently AnimationBuilder operates only on a LayerOwner or directly on a Layer.
-Since views::View is also a LayerOwner, it will also operate directly on Views (once the view has enabled painting to a layer).
+Since views::View is also a LayerOwner, it will also operate directly on Views.
+To animate a View, the View must first paint to it’s layer by calling View::SetPaintToLayer.

-The AnimationBuilder is a scoped object.
-It is intended to be constructed within a given scope such that as the destructor is run, the animation primitives are constructed and scheduled.
+The AnimationBuilder is a scoped object that starts the animations after the AnimationBuilder goes out of scope.
 This can be done as a single statement (as shown above) or across multiple statements with local temps.

 NOTE: It is generally _not_ recommended to hold onto an AnimationBuilder instance beyond the current scope or store it in instance variables.
 This could lead to UAFs or other undesirable behaviors.
 Simply construct the animation at the point at which it is needed.